-From 2012-2015, Antonia held an individual Marie Curie post-doc fellowship, funded by the EU 7th Framework Program.
-The project investigated experimentally how to compose good brand names for novel products based on theories on information-processing and memory.
-Antonia received her Ph.D. from the University of St. Gallen, Switzerland.
-Before entering the scientific world, she worked in PR, sales and marketing in the automotive and software industry.
+From 2012-2015, I held an individual Marie Curie post-doc fellowship, funded by the EU 7th Framework Program.
+The project investigated experimentally how to compose good brand names for novel products based on information-processing theories.
+I received my Ph.D. from the University of St. Gallen, Switzerland.
+Before entering academia, I worked in PR, sales, and marketing in the automotive and software industry.

 In: Developing New Functional Food and Nutraceutical Products. ed. /Debasis Bagchi; Sreejayan Nair.
 London : Academic Press 2017, p.
 63-83

 In: Proceedings of the European Marketing Academy (EMAC) Conference: Marketing in the Age of Data. . ed. /Klemens Knöferle; Luk Warlop; Bendik Samuelsen.
 Brussels : European Marketing Academy.
 EMAC 2016